 You wear riding gear including high boots and helmet.

 Riding experience and confidence with horses is more important than educational qualifications.
 Most jockeys start off as a stablehand (see the Stablehand or Groom job profile).

-The residential Foundation Course takes 12 weeks and leads to Level 1 Diploma Work Based Racehorse Care.
-On successful completion you would do a 6 week work placement with a racehorse trainer, before starting the full time Apprenticeship.
+The residential Foundation Course can take up to 12 weeks and leads to Level 1 Diploma Work Based Racehorse Care.
+On successful completion you would do a 6-week work placement with a racehorse trainer, before starting the full time Apprenticeship.

 The Apprenticeship, which is done in the workplace, leads to a Level 2 Diploma in Work Based Racehorse Care.